Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

 - Federal Employment Authorization Card

-- Utility Bill
+- Utility bill

-- Financial Statement
+- Financial statement

-- Tax Statement
+- Tax statement

-📸 Best Practices for Document Uploads
+📸 Best Practices for Uploading Documents

-- Only include images of the front of the ID
+- Only upload the front of IDs.

-- Use a dark, high-contrast background
+- Use a dark, high-contrast background.

-- Use a resolution of 300dpi or higher
+- Use 300dpi or higher resolution.

-- Capture the image directly from above, properly aligned
+- Capture directly from above, properly aligned.

-- Do not use flash, to avoid glare
+- Do not use black-and-white images.

-- Do not submit expired IDs
+- Never submit expired IDs.